Dr. Howard H. Irving is widely recognized as one of

-Family Mediation, and is the author of Therapeutic
+Therapeutic Family Mediation, and is the author of

-mediation, including such topics as parenting agreements,
+family mediation, including such topics as parenting

-evaluation of dispute resolution programs.
+regarding the evaluation of dispute resolution programs.

-In addition to his private practice, Dr.
+In addition to his private practice, Dr. Irving is a

-of Social Work and Cross-Appointed to the Faculty of Law.
+Social Work and Cross-Appointed to the Faculty of Law.

 He received his formal education at the University of Rhode